NotCleo/GDS-to-RTL/README.md

 always @(posedge clk or negedge rst_n) begin
 ```

-- There is no RTL for this block.
 - Every sequential element in the design is on that one line, and the buffer tree is inserted by synthesis to drive 92 clock pins from a single pad.
 - It appears in the extracted netlist as 32 buffers in three levels, one `clkbuf_16` at the root and `clkbuf_8` then `clkbuf_4` below it: